-Each record includes the following: type of medical item obtained; flat fee information; imputed sources of payment; total payment and total charge for the medical item; and a full-year person-level weight.
+Each inpatient record includes the following: start and end dates of the hospital inpatient stay; number of nights in the hospital; reason entered the hospital; main surgical procedure; condition(s) associated with the hospital inpatient stay; medicines prescribed at discharge; flat fee information; imputed sources of payment; total payment and total charge for both the facility and physician portions of the hospital inpatient stay expenditure; and a full-year person-level weight.

-Data from this file can be merged with the MEPS 2001 Full Year Population Characteristics File using the unique person identifier, DUPERSID, to append personlevel information, such as demographic or health insurance characteristics, to each record.
-Please see section 5.0 for details on how to merge MEPS data files.
+Data from this file can be merged with the MEPS 2001 Full Year Population Characteristics File using the unique person identifier, DUPERSID, to append person-level information, such as demographic or health insurance characteristics, to each record.
+Hospital inpatient stay events can also be linked to the MEPS 2001 Medical Conditions File and the MEPS 2001 Prescribed Medicines File.
+Please see section 5.0 or the MEPS 2001 Appendix File, HC-059I, for details on how to merge MEPS data files.